EseOkonofua/React-Dueler/README.md

 </p>

 # The Game
-Dueler is my RPG/Fantasy take on the very popular game, RockPaperScissorse.
+Dueler is my RPG/Fantasy take on the very popular game, RockPaperScissors.
 It includes 7 battles against different enemies with unique ais and awesome names.
 It also features a level unlock system, which gives the game a sense of progression.

 # The Technology
 I wanted to use _React_ and _Redux_ to create a seamless app like experience.